threefoldfoundation/threefold_data/content/project/sequoyah/sequoyah.md

 ## Powered by ThreeFold

-Built on top of the TF Network and using 3Bots to secure both identity and digital assets.
+Built on top of the ThreeFold Grid and using 3Bots to secure both identity and digital assets.
 Gateway to both fiat & cryptocurrencies through the creation of a token that is fully backed by gold, and exchangeable over the counter with other cryptocurrencies.

+And to provide a safe haven for their customers' data.